 In addition to accounting internships, Florida Tech students also perform a “live case analysis” on a business of their choosing.
 The accounting practicum bridges the gap between classroom studies and the real world, easing the transition from accounting student to industry professional.

 Each student is matched with a host organization of interest where he or she learns how the organization functions and gains practical insight into problem-solving and decision-making processes.
 Students also gain experience in corporate social responsibility by becoming actively engaged in a community organization.
 Some of these organizations include:

 This research experience provides students with an opportunity to learn about a company and the accounting field beyond college and accounting internships.

-With a degree in accounting you can not only become a CPA, tax or audit professional.
 Accounting is the background from which a large percentage of the highest-level corporate positions are drawn.
 With a global economy that increasingly blurs international borders and necessitates blending accounting practices, careers in accounting have broadened in both scope and focus.

 Careers in accounting include, of course, working as an accountant.
 Accountants are in high demand and graduates can choose from many careers in accounting from entertainment to high-tech.

 The US Department of Labor’s Bureau of Labor Statistics publishes the Occupational Outlook Handbook, a resource that provides detailed information about hundreds of occupations including accountants, auditors, and similar occupations.

 According to the Bureau, employment of accountants and auditors is expected to grow 16% through 2020 because of an increased focus on accounting in response to corporate scandals and recent financial crises.
 As business continues to be more global and technology moves more financial aspects of both personal and corporate business into the digital age, accounting expertise and services will be in even greater demand.

 Other careers open to graduates with a degree in accounting include: